 1) To promote and develop educational activities – virtual/online educational packages on ESPNIC Education portal, e-learning resources, simulation, echocardiography, cardiac ICU/ECMO/MCS curriculum and career development for future intensivists

 2) To consolidate inter-section collaboration within ESPNIC, and

 3) To develop strong collaborations with cardiac & MCS related European societies for education and research.

 A survey of Paediatric Cardiac ICUs in Europe (demographics, medical and nursing staffing, training provision and research interests).
 The survey is open to all who units caring for children with cardiac conditions.
 Please contact Aparna.firstname.lastname@example.org and email@example.com for further information on this and other Section activities.

 Deputy Chair: Angelo Polito

 The aim of the Cardiovascular Dynamics section is to support education, research and development of guidelines in hemodynamic physiology, monitoring and treatment in critically ill children of all ages.
 It is the ambition of the section to be a reference point for pediatric intensivists with an interest in cardiovascular dynamics and to increase collaboration with others.

-This aim of the Critical Care Nephrology section is to focus on education and research activities in the field of Acute kidney injury (AKI) and renal replacement therapy (RRT) in children.
-We aim to provide practical and evidence based education in these areas to improve the delivery of various modalities of RRT to critically sick children admitted to intensive care units in order to improve the outcomes of these children.
+The aim of the Critical Care Nephrology section is to focus on education and research activities in the field of Acute kidney injury (AKI) and renal replacement therapy (RRT) in children.
+We aim to provide practical and evidence-based education in these areas to improve the delivery of various modalities of RRT to critically sick children admitted to intensive care units in order to improve the outcomes of these children.